 Member library directors have indicated that CE was not a priority service provided by the system.
-Therefore, the program budget was significantly decreased in 2015, and will remain at roughly the same level in 2021.
+Therefore, the program budget was significantly decreased in 2015; however this budget line will be bumped up again in 2023 to cover the cost of all staff training on the topics of Intellectual Freedom and inclusive & diverse collection development.